 The following are a range of resources which may be helpful in evaluating neighborhoods, selecting a place to live, looking for work, finding schools, and making connections to become established in the community within our 15-county, bi-state region.
 These resources have been grouped into general areas of inquiry.

-The St. Louis Regional Chamber sells a relocation packet with maps, area information, housing booklets, etc. for $20.
-Please call our main number at (314) 231-5555 for more information.
+The St. Louis Regional Chamber has a relocation packet with maps, area information, housing booklets, etc. Please call our main number at (314) 231-5555 for more information.

 Buying a House/Condo